dhairyagada/8051codes/README.md

 7. Generating Staircase Wave

+8A.
+Square Wave Using Timer in mode 1

-8. Square Wave Using Timers
+8B.
+Square Wave Using Timer in mode 2 Auto Reload

 9. Square Wave Using Timer Interrupt